What does my baby look like in week 21?

 What can I eat to boost my iron levels now I'm pregnant?

-Foods containing iron include red meat, oily fish, eggs, pulses (peas, beans and lentils, for example), wholegrain or wholemeal breads, nuts, green leafy vegetables, dried fruit and some breakfast cereals (look for ones with added iron).
+If your blood tests show that you are anaemic in pregnancy then your doctor or midwife will prescribe an iron supplement.
+You can also boost your iron levels by eating these iron-rich foods: red meat, oily fish, eggs, pulses (peas, beans and lentils, for example), wholegrain or wholemeal breads, nuts, green leafy vegetables, dried fruit and some breakfast cereals (look for ones with added iron).

 Eating or drinking foods with vitamin C will help your body absorb the iron.
-Avoid tea and coffee, because this can have the opposite effect.
+Avoid tea and coffee though, because they can stop the iron being absorbed.

 Enjoy bonding with your baby